mmmmaja/starfishDetection/reports/README.md

 > Answer:

 We used the third-party image augmentation library, [Albumentations](https://github.com/albumentations-team/albumentations).
 This framework supports a wide range of computer vision tasks, including object detection, which makes it well suited for our project.
 Furthermore it is the fastest available augmentation library which was important given the size of our dataset.
 We used Albumentations to enhance our training dataset by applying various transformations such as random rotations, flips, scaling, and color adjustments to the images.
 These augmentations were applied to prevent overfitting and improve the model's generalization capabilities.
+Overall Albumentations was pretty easy to implement with the only exeptions that using np.random.seed(0) random.seed(0) pl.seed_everything(0) didn't fix the random augmentations which we only discovered when we started logging training images.
+Turns out you have to pass a random seed to the transform class.

 ## Coding environment